martinbradford/101Cats/docs/index.md

 - The configuration dialogue box has been tidied up.
 The number of controls had grown beyond what could reasonably be displayed on a single screen, so it has now been converted into a tabbed format.
 New tabs will be added over time to cover further configuration options.
 - The Modulation Sources dialogue box is now fully live.
 It is opened with the "Modulation Sources" button in the lower pane.

+**Coming Next**
+I still have several additional featured planned as a result of suggestions and requests from users.
+The DXCluster window will be a focus in the coming days - it is useful, but quite limited at the moment.
+Remembering the antenna selection by band is also on the plan.
+Another focus is going to be integration with the Elgato Stream Deck.
+These devices have interested me for a while, but I've been too mean to buy one...
+Elgato are running a promotion right now and I was able to get a top-of-the-range Stream Deck XL at £40 off, so I gave it a try - and it is very impresive.
+I've started getting it set up to simplify the operation of the shack.
+I still have a long way to go, but the exercise has highlighted several enhancements to 101Cats that will make it a lot easier.

 A Wiki is slowly under construction - follow this [link](https://github.com/martinbradford/101Cats/wiki) for access.
 At the moment, edit access to the wiki is limited to registered collaborators - if you are willing and able to contribute, ping me a message to ask to be added to the collaborators list.
 Use this [link](mailto:one.oh.onecats@outlook.com) to address me.

 **Click [here](https://www.101cats.co.uk/Diversity%20Reception%20with%20an%20RSPDuo%20and%20FTdx101D.pdf) for my notes on configuring diversity reception with an FTdx101 and an SDRPlay RSPDuo.**